alexmvie/battleships-expo-client/README.md

 ### Client Setup

-1. Install dependencies:
+1. Navigate to the client directory:

       ```
+      cd client
+      ```

+2. Install dependencies:

+      ```
       npm install
       ```

-2. Start the development server:
+3. Start the development server:

       ```
       npm start
       ```

-3. Open the app in a web browser:
+4. Open the app in a web browser:
       ```
       npm run web
       ```